armory/docs/content/en/borealis/tutorial/cdaas-webhooks/webhook-github.md

 linktitle: GitHub
 exclude_search: true
 description: >
-  Learn how to configure webhook-based approvals using GitHub webhooks.
+  Learn how to configure GitHub webhook-based approvals in your Borealis app deployment process.
 ---

 ## Objectives

 This tutorial shows you how to configure webhook-based approvals using GitHub.

+This tutorial assumes you have completed the {{< linkWithTitle "deploy-demo-app.md" >}} guide.
+You will use the same `docs-cdaas-demo` repo that you forked and cloned as part of that tutorial.

 ## {{% heading "prereq" %}}